M.S. Degree Thesis Committee and Prospectus Guidelines

-Within two quarters of choosing a research advisor, each student, in consultation with his or her research advisor, will establish a Thesis Committee.
-At that time, the student will present to their Thesis Committee a prospectus for their thesis research program.
+Within the first semester, each student, in consultation with his or her research advisor, shall establish a Thesis Committee.
+The student will subsequently (usually during the second semester) present to their Thesis Committee a prospectus for their thesis research program.
 The Thesis Committee will meet with the student at least every six months thereafter.
 The Thesis Committee, in cooperation with the student’s research advisor and the Department Graduate Advisor, will monitor the progress of the student until the completion of the degree program.

 The approved prospectus and the College GS-12 Form listing the names of the members of the Thesis Committee must be submitted to the Department Office.
 The Department Chair will only approve the College GS-12 Form when an approved prospectus has been submitted.